Storidge/cio-user-docs/docker_volumes/volumes.md

+---
+title: Volumes
+description: Provision Docker volumes for Swarm clusters with Storidge
+lang: en-US
+---

 # Volumes

 Storidge provides scalable and persistent storage for your Docker infrastructure.
 Our CIO (continer I/O) software aggregates storage from a cluster of nodes into a global capacity and performance pool.
 The CIO software creates volumes and allocates capacity and performance for containers and services from this global resource.

 Capacity and performance can be scaled by adding new nodes to or removing existing nodes from the cluster.
 Storidge's CIO software runs hyperconverged with Docker on both physical and virtual servers to enable consistent and repeatable deployments across public and private clouds.

 The data volumes created by Storidge's CIO software: